johnsonjh/duma/README.md

 #### History

-*D.U.M.A.* started out as a fork of Bruce Perens' venerable "*Electric Fence*", a tool created at Pixar, back in 1987.
-It was ported to Linux as early as 1992.
+D.U.M.A. started out as a fork of Bruce Perens' venerable "Electric Fence", a tool created at Pixar, back in 1987.

+D.U.M.A. was ported to Linux as early as 1992.

 -----------------------------

 #### Conclusion

-Now, almost 30 years later, we should offer thanks to Hayati Ayguen and the other contributors who put time and effort into this project, while allowing them move on to other endeavours, knowing that *D.U.M.A.* is not gone or forgotten.
-It's a mature software package, but it will be properly maintained and updated as needed.
+Now, almost 30 years later, we thank to Hayati Ayguen and all other contributors, who put time and effort into this project, but allow them move on to other endeavours.
+They can do so knowing that D.U.M.A. is not gone or forgotten.
+Even though it is a mature software and package, it will be properly maintained and updated as needed.

 -----------------------------

 #### Addendum

-For some additional information on the history of *D.U.M.A.* and *Electric Fence*, see <https://perens.com/2017/04/04/my-30th-anniversary-in-open-source/>, for short blog entry by Bruce Perens' mentioning the creation of his *Electric Fence* tool.
+For some additional information on the history of D.U.M.A. and Electric Fence, see <https://perens.com/2017/04/04/my-30th-anniversary-in-open-source/>, for short blog entry by Bruce Perens' mentioning the creation of his Electric Fence tool.

 The orginal author, [Hayati Ayguen](https://github.com/hayguen), remains an active developer.